Mande-Project/Mande-Backend/README.md

 **Open examples/requests.sh for examples**

-## Running the dockerized application
+## Run as a dockerized application

 **Get in the Dockerfile directory's level and put there the .env file**